jayrambhia/jayrambhia.github.com/index.md

 ### What am I doing nowadays?

 I am working on object and pattern recognition to identify the speceis of flora and fauna.
-I'm working on 3D gesture recognition at <a href="http://duceretech.com/">Ducere Technologies</a> as a computer vision intern.
+I'm also working on 3D Depth based image segmentation.
 And obviously, playing Ultimate frisbee.